Airbnb Photo Order: How to Sequence Photos for More Bookings

-Photo order is one of the highest-leverage levers in your listing.
-Your gallery sequence determines click-through rate, sets guest expectations, and can mean the difference between 2–3 bookings/month and 7–10.
+Photo order is one of the highest-impact adjustments you can make to a listing.
+Your gallery sequence controls click-through rate, sets guest expectations, and shapes the narrative before a guest reads a single amenity.

 Last updated: